NATIONAL DISC GOLF DAY | FIRST SATURDAY IN AUGUST

 From where the disc lands, the player throws again and repeats until the disc lands in the target.
 As in traditional golf, the total number of throws a player takes to get the disc into the target is equal to the score for that hole.

-Disc golf has been played since the late 1960s and became a formalized sport in the 1970s.
+Since the late 1960s, enthusiasts have been playing disc golf.
+The game became a formalized sport in the 1970s.
 In the beginning, targets were nothing more than tree trunks or wooden posts cemented into the ground.
-As the game progressed, trees and posts were replaced with metal baskets with chains, with the chains helping to catch the discs.
-Those metal baskets, originally called a “Disc Golf Pole Hole”, are now the modern day targets with dozens of design variations being used with the same general idea and technical specifications in mind.
+As the game progressed, courses replaced trees and posts with metal baskets with chains.
+The chains added the benefit of helping to catch the discs.
+Initially, the metal baskets were called a Disc Golf Pole Hole.
+However, today, these modern-day targets come in dozens of design variations with the same general idea and technical specifications in mind.

 As a growing international sport, the number of courses is increasing all the time.
 In August of 2015, the International Olympic Committee granted full recognition to Flying Disc sports providing a global platform for Flying Disc sports, including disc golf.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL DISC GOLF DAY

-The Professional Disc Golf Association founded National Disc Golf Day to celebrate one of the fastest growing sports in the world.
+The Professional Disc Golf Association founded National Disc Golf Day to celebrate one of the fastest-growing sports in the world.
 August is a significant month for the sport of disc golf.
-The first patent (#4,039,189) was issued on a chain catching device to “Steady” Ed Headrick on August 12th, 1977 which changed the future of the sport.
+The first patent (#4,039,189) was issued on a chain-catching device to “Steady” Ed Headrick on August 12th, 1977, which changed the future of the sport.
 It is now a standard for course design.

 The Registrar at National Day Calendar approved the day in July of 2016.

-August 6, 2022
+6 August 2022